brianmtreese/briantree.se/_posts/2025/07/2025-07-24-how-to-build-an-angular-height-toggle-component.md

   - "CSS Custom Properties"
 ---

-<p class="intro"><span class="dropcap">E</span>ver built a "read more" component that just brutally chops off content mid-sentence?
-We've all been there.
-Today, I'll show you how to quickly build out a smooth expandable content component in Angular that actually looks professional.
-We'll start with a basic toggle that does absolutely nothing visual and transform it into something with elegant height transitions and a subtle fade effect.
-Okay, let's turn this sad excuse for a component into something you'd actually want to show off!</p>
+<p class="intro"><span class="dropcap">E</span>xpandable content components are essential for long-form content, but implementing smooth height transitions requires handling dynamic content heights, coordinating CSS animations, and managing state.
+This tutorial demonstrates how to build a professional "show more" component in Angular with smooth height transitions, fade effects, and proper state management.
+You'll learn how to measure content height dynamically, create elegant expand/collapse animations, and handle edge cases like nested content and responsive layouts.</p>

 {% include youtube-embed.html %}